sfbuysse/SW_IT_PopDiffPlasticity/03_Figures.md

 ![](03_Figures_files/figure-html/unnamed-chunk-6-1.png)<!-- -->

 Takeaways: phenology is quicker for both populations in the 2022 experiment.
 In 2022, Italy bolts around 70 days post planting but it is closer to 85 days in 2021.
 Similarly, in 2021 Sweden takes over 100 days to bolt but it bolted at about 90 days in 2022.
-There were some experimental differences (like light and the chambers used and the conditions through vernalization) that could contribute to this difference.
+There were some experimental differences (like light and the chambers used and the conditions/timing through vernalization) that could contribute to this difference.

 # 2021 only